andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 adb shell LD_LIBRARY_PATH=/data/local/tmp /data/local/tmp/helloexecutable

 42
-Quick inverse square root from 42 is 0.154036
+Quick inverse square root of 42 is 0.154036
-Standard inverse square root from 42 is 0.154303
+Standard inverse square root of 42 is 0.154303
 ~~~

 ### Cross-platform compilation and CMake

 C is a cross-platform language and in general case C code can be compiled for any platform.
 Headers that I imported in my sample project refers to libc, it's the standard library for the C programming language, as specified in the ANSI C standard.
 In this section, I will show how to build the sample app for host system (in my case macOS) and Android.
 For this purpose I use CMake:

 > CMake is an open-source, cross-platform family of tools designed to build, test and package software.
-CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.
+CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice. <sup>[8](https://cmake.org/)</sup>

 Android SDK nowadays contains his own version of CMake, we will use it.